 A customer’s Firm Slice Amount will be used to calculate the Tier 1 Energy Charge Billing Determinants applicable to the Slice Product.

-Tier 1 Composite Energy Rates
+Tier 1 Composite Energy Rate

-BPA will establish Tier 1 Composite Energy Rates in each 7(i) Process.
-Tier 1 Composite Energy Rates are applicable to the Load Following, Block and Slice Products (mills/kWh). the Tier 1 Composite Energy Rates will be calculated to recover costs and credits allocated to the Composite Cost Pool and will be shaped across the year, using a fixed scalar (mills/kWh) and expected market-based prices as determined in each 7(i) Process.
-The Tier 1 Composite Energy Rates can be positive or negative values.
+BPA will establish in each 7(i) Process either: 1) a Tier 1 Composite Energy Rate for each year of the Rate Period, or 2) a single Tier 1 Composite Energy Rate for the Rate Period.
+In either case, the Tier 1 Composite Energy Rate will be calculated as a single monthly rate to collect costs allocated to the Composite Cost Pool and is applicable to the Load Following, Block and Slice Products (mills/kWh).
+For the Load Following and Block Products, the Tier 1 Composite Energy Rate will be combined into and recovered from Tier 1 Non-Slice Energy Rates as discussed in Section 4.1.3 below.
+For the Slice Product, the Tier 1 Composite Energy Rate will serve as a standalone flat rate across the year.

-BPA will use a Monthly/Diurnal market-based price to shape its Energy Rates (i.e., one HLH and one LLH for each of the 12 months for a total of 24 market-based prices each year) unless BPA develops a different market-based price approach in a 7(i) Process (for example, more or less granular).

-Prior to shaping, the annual average equivalent of the Tier 1 Composite Energy Rate is equal to:
+If BPA establishes a Tier 1 Composite Energy Rate for each year of the Rate Period, BPA will use the following formula:

 T1CompositeEnergyRate=CCPF ΣT1EBDF